Hidden Inventory Costs: Why Your Cash is Stuck in Dead Stock

 - • Handling (10%): Staff, equipment, maintenance

-Signs of Dead Stock Problem
+Signs of a Dead Stock Problem

 - • Products sitting for 90+ days without sales